rayguna/EPICS/create_EPICS_ioc.md

      ```

    - Include the path into either .profile or .bashrc.
 In this case, I am including the path into bashrc.

-     Open the bashrc editor using the command:
+   - Open the bashrc editor using the command:

      ```
      gedit ~/.bashrc
      ```

-     Remember to click on the Save button before quitting.
+   - Remember to click on the Save button before quitting.

    - To execute the changes, type source ~/.bashrc.

    - To check if EPICS has been installed correctly, type softIoc.
-You should see the following.

    - To check for records, type dbl.
-In this case, nothing is listed because no records have been created yet
+In this case, nothing is listed because no records have been created yet.

    - To exit, press ctrl + c.

    1.2.
 Create a dummy record